XRPLF/xrpl-dev-portal/content/concepts/nft-concepts/nft-conceptual-overview.md

 ---

 # NFT Conceptual Overview
+{% include '_snippets/nfts-disclaimer.md' %}

 The XRP Ledger offers support for tokens, also known as _IOUs _or _issued assets_.
 Such assets are, primarily, fungible.

     Fun·gi·ble /ˈfənjəbəl/ (adj)